ethereum/execution-apis/docs/multicall-notes.md

 An interesting note here is that we decide timestamp as `previous block timestamp + 1`, while `previous block timestamp + 12` could also be an assumed default.
 The reasoning to use `+1` is that it's the minimum amount we have to increase the timestamp to keep them valid.
 While `+12` is what Mainnet uses, there are other chains that use some other values, and we didn't want to complicate the specification to consider all networks.

 ### Phantom blocks
 The multicall allows you to define on what block number your calls or transactions are being executed on.
-Eg, consider following call:
+E.g, consider following call:
 ```json
 {
 	"jsonrpc": "2.0",